 If your elderly parent is set to have a surgery, be sure to inform their doctor or dentist about the medications he/she is taking, such as prescription drugs, non-prescription drugs, and/or herbal products.

-Ask your loved one’s doctor, healthcare provider, or pharmacist whether it is safe to use Senna if you have one of the following illnesses:
+Ask your loved one’s doctor, healthcare provider, or pharmacist whether it is safe to use Senna for constipation if you have one of the following illnesses:

 - A bowel disorder like Crohn’s disease or ulcerative colitis,